E2 Visa vs EB-5 Visa – The 7 Key Differences

 The E2 visa is only available to people possessing the nationality of a country with an E2 treaty with the US.

-To check whether your country has an E2 treaty with the US, you can visit the US Department of State website here:
+To confirm whether your country has an E-2 treaty with the United States, visit the U.S. Department of State Treaty Countries page.

 I’ve also typed out the list of countries here: